MobileTeleSystems/bretrics-web/README.md

 # Bretrics - Realtime user Browser Monitoring

 Monitor the performance of the user's browser and code for real users.
-Allows you to collect WebVitals metrics, performance and business metrics through the Prometheuse monitoring system.
+Allows you to collect WebVitals metrics, performance and business metrics through the Prometheus monitoring system.

 ## Features